hay/haybase/README.md

 Haybase
 =======
-A clean, object-orientated PHP5 theme framework for WordPress
+A clean, object-orientated PHP5 theme framework for WordPress, by Hay Kranen

 If you're like me, you like clean object-orientated modern PHP5 code.
 Unfortunately 99% of all WordPress themes and plugins (including the core